ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 Input file format
 =================

-This documentation shows the most common use cases for the Road Generation library.
-The general outline of our input format consists of a *segments* element, a *links* and a *closeRoad* element.
+This documentation shows the most common use cases for the library.

 .. code-block:: xml